johnthagen/clion-cppcheck/README.md

 When run on header files directly, `cppcheck` defaults to C as the language, which will generate false positives for C++ projects.
 C++ projects should append `--language=c++` to the `cppcheck` options.

+`Show Cppcheck XML Output` only shows the XML result of the latest analysis.
+If you need to view the results for a specific file make sure it was the last one analyzed.

 ## Development